Skip to main content

 • Server issues: The server might be slow or unresponsive.
 Check the server logs and the server status.

 • Many fields inside the request(s): If the request has many fields, CATS might take longer to generate the tests, as many fuzzers are running for each field.
+You can limit the number of fields to be fuzzed using --limitFuzzedFields argument.

 • Usage of anyOf/oneOf in request schemas: If the request schema contains anyOf or oneOf, CATS will generate tests for all possible combinations.
 This can lead to a large number of tests being generated.
 You can limit the number of combinations by using the --limitXxxCombinations argument.
 For example, --limitOneOfCombinations=10 will limit the number of combinations for all oneOf/anyOf to 10.